LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 notation:  Though it is convenient for the *implementer* of code to have the documentation right with the code, a *user* of the functions only needs the interface information found in good documentation.
-The ``///`` lines before heading are specially recognized by separate automatic documentation generating programs.
+The ``///`` lines before heading are specially recognized by *separate* automatic documentation generating programs.

 There are many documentation
 generating programs and conventions.
 For now we will just use plain text in the ``///`` lines.
 This is recognized by the MonoDevelop system.
-Now if you open the ``examples`` solution, in MonoDevelop, and edit :repsrc:`addition3/addition3.cs`, you can place your mouse over ``UIF`` and a popup window shows the ``UIF`` class heading documentation.
+If you open our ``examples`` solution, in MonoDevelop, and edit window for :repsrc:`addition3/addition3.cs`, you can place your mouse over ``UIF`` and a popup window shows the ``UIF`` class heading documentation.

-If you move the mouse over ``PromptInt``, you should see the popup function signature and the function documentation.
-If you change the two ``///`` lines in ``uif.cs`` above the ``PromptInt`` heading to start with just ``//``. you no longer see the documentation part of the popup for ``PromptInt`` in the ``addition3.cs`` edit window.
+If you move the mouse over ``PromptInt``, you should see the popup label showing the function signature and the function documentation.
+If you change the two ``///`` lines in ``uif.cs`` above the ``PromptInt`` heading to start with just ``//``. you should no longer be able to see the documentation part of the popup for ``PromptInt`` in the ``addition3.cs`` edit window.
 (Be sure to change back to ``///``.)

 There are more elaborate documentation conventions that can be used for